unparalloser/bfpile/README.md

 ## Contributing

 All contributions are very welcome!
 Found a confusing comment?
 Know a better way to write some part of the program?
-Want to submit an additional emmiter?
+Want to submit an additional emitter?
 Feel free to create issues and pull requests to [bfpile repository](https://github.com/unparalloser/bfpile)!